bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-1.png)

-- The Advanced Analytics Workspace was first
-- The Zone is its Protected B counterpart
+The journey began with the **Advanced Analytics Workspace (AAW)** — an open, external environment for innovation.

+Now, **The Zone** brings that same power inside StatCan, as a **Protected B compliant** platform.

-- Both built on Kubeflow and Kubernetes
+- Same foundation: **Kubeflow on Kubernetes**
+- Same user experience, enhanced security
+- Proven portability: we’ve already migrated workloads and users

 > Same core capabilities, higher security
-> Proven foundation for modern analytics
+> A proven foundation for modern analytics

 ---